-- 1) Standard Academic Probation: This category of probation is for students who were on Academic Suspension Warning but did not meet the minimum required cumulative GPA after one semester, and for transfer students who did not achieve the required minimum 1.75 GPA before their second semester at Nichols. - 2) Restart Program: This category of probation is for students who received less than a 1.00 GPA in any one semester in which they were enrolled for nine or more credits.
-As part of the Restart Program, an Action Plan will be created with the student which will include weekly meetings with an assigned Success Coach.
+- 1) Standard Academic Probation for Day Students: This category of probation is for Day students who were on Academic Suspension Warning but did not meet the minimum required cumulative GPA after one semester and were granted readmission after a successful appeal. - Standard Academic Probation for UGO Students: This category of probation is for UGO students who were on Academic Suspension Warning but did not meet the minimum required cumulative GPA after 9 or more credits and were granted readmission after a successful appeal. - 3) Transfer Probation: This category of probation is for transfer students who did not achieve the required minimum 1.75 GPA after their first semester at Nichols. - 2) Restart Probation: This category of probation is for Day students who received less than a 1.00 GPA in any one semester in which they were enrolled for nine or more credits and were granted readmission after a successful appeal.
+As part of the Restart Program, an action plan will be created with the student which will include weekly meetings with an assigned Success Coach.

 No student on probation may hold office in any College organization, participate in any intercollegiate event or program, including athletics, or otherwise represent the College publicly.
-A student on probation is expected to attend all classes.
 Students on probation are not excluded from membership in student organizations or from intramural athletics.
 Participation in intercollegiate athletics is subject to the regulations of the National Collegiate Athletic Association and other athletic associations in which the College holds membership.